 Keeping It Simple

-But whatever about smaller projects where you’re more or less the sole steward of the codebase?
+But what about smaller projects where you’re more or less the sole steward of the codebase?
 I’m not saying that good practices shouldn’t be put in place.
 I think we should:

 - have a well-documented code base,